Lesson Plan - Get It!

-Fauna in the Arabian desert includes sand cobras, vipers, gazelles, Arabian oryx, Nubian ibex, foxes, and cats as wells as rodents, various bird species, and insects.
+Fauna in the Arabian desert includes sand cobras, vipers, gazelles, Arabian oryx, Nubian ibex, foxes, cats, rodents, various bird species, and insects.

 Life in the Arabian Desert

 Like the Sahara, the Arabian Desert has been inhabited for thousands of years.
-Today, the Bedouin, who are Arabic-speaking nomadic people, roam the area breeding camels and raising horses and sheep.
+Today, the Bedouins, who are Arabic-speaking nomadic people, roam the area breeding camels and raising horses and sheep.

-Western influence in the 20th century and the discovery of petroleum have led many of the Bedouin to settle semi-permanently in villages, towns, or urban areas.
+Western influence in the 20th century and the discovery of petroleum have led many of the Bedouins to settle semi-permanently in villages, towns, or urban areas.

 Time to head south of the equator to South America.

 As the driest desert on earth, the Atacama Desert stretches for 1,000 kilometers (600-700 miles) along the coast of Chile and Peru, bordered by two mountain ranges, the Coastal Range to the west and Andes Mountains to the east.